mvdnbrk/laravel-mix-docs/upgrade.md

 These are significant releases with their own sets of breaking changes.
 We've done our best to normalize these changes, but it's still particularly important that you take the time to fully test your build after upgrading to Mix 6.

 Please review your `package.json` dependencies list for any third-party tools or plugins that may not yet be compatible with webpack 5 or PostCSS 8.

+## The New Node Minimum

+With Laravel Mix 6, the underlying minimum requirements of Node has been updated to a new minimum, make sure you have atleast `v12.14.0` installed.

 ## Update Your NPM Scripts